This policy applies to students studying on a taught programme (undergraduate or masters or taught stage of a professional doctorate).

 - if the request was submitted late without acceptable cause, or was submitted without adequate supporting

-- The procedures for considering requests must promote consistency and confidentiality.
+The procedures for considering requests must promote consistency and confidentiality.
 To this end, all requests from within a single academic unit should be considered by one individual, or in the case of more significant assessment decisions, by a small group.
-Records should be kept of decisions taken for future reference and so that similar allowances can be applied to similar circumstances in
+Records should be kept of decisions taken for future reference and so that similar allowances can be applied to similar circumstances.

 - the mitigating circumstances and supporting evidence are judged to be sufficient; and